X

 Wilson operated as Green Bay's RB2 when Green Bay visited Tennessee in Week 3 and capitalized on his increased utilization by Matt LaFleur.
 Wilson secured career-highs in snaps (26), carries (12), and rushing yards (50).
 Wilson also averaged 4.2 yards per attempt and has now eclipsed 46+ yards during two of his last three games.

 Wilson also ran 10 routes, captured both of his targets, produced a career-best 35 receiving yards, and generated his first career touchdown.
-Wilson has now accumulated 27 snaps, 21 carries, and 105 rushing yards since Week 1, and has already exceeded his season total from 2023 in all three categories.
+He has now accumulated 55 snaps, 21 carries, and 105 rushing yards since Week 1.
+Wilson has also exceeded his season total from 2023 in all three categories and is 14th in rush percentage over expected (42.9%) according to Next Gen Stats.

 Wilson has yet to reach standalone value even though he is performing effectively.
 That does not diminish his value as a handcuff for anyone who depends on Jacobs in their lineups.
 That provides the incentive for including Wilson among this week’s roster additions.